linq2db/docs/source/articles/general/Managing-data-connection.md

 * Your application would create more and more connections to the database.
 This is because from connection pool's point of view there are no _available_ connections to reuse.
 * When the pool size limit is reached then your application would fail to obtain a new connection.

 To avoid connection leaks you should pay attention to how you are creating and disposing connections.
-There are to ways to query a database with linq2db:
+There are two ways to query a database with linq2db:

 1. Using the `DataConnection` class you can make several queries using a single database connection.
 This way you do not have the overhead of opening and closing database connections for each query.
 You should follow these simple rules:
     * **Always** dispose the `DataConnection` instance.
 We recommend the C#'s `using` block.
 (Please see below for an example.)